 With a focus on the significant mentors in the lives of young people, this workshop aims to provide a basic understanding of the role of ‘big feelings’ in development.
 Young people can struggle to self-regulate.
 The aim is to develop an understanding of how to best support rangatahi with difficult emotions.
 Get information about how to be a regulating force for others before walking specific examples of anxiety, frustration/anger, sadness, etc.

 One of the most difficult parts of working with young people is when they become angry or upset.
-Many professionals encounter this behaviour but don’t know what to do about it.
+Many professionals and parents encounter this but don’t know what to do about it.
 This practical workshop discusses what causes young people to “lose their temper” or become angry or violent, what the stages are that lead up to an angry out-burst, how to ensure your safety, how factors like depression and other mental illness can play a role, and how to de-escalate the situation.

 LEARNING & DEVELOPMENTAL CHALLENGES